vigour-io/imaginate/README.md

 - `IMAGINATOR_AWS_SECRET_ACCESS_KEY`
 - `IMAGINATOR_BUCKET`

-It also expects a file called `whitelist` to exist within the specified bucket.
+It also expects the IAM user to be associated to a policy giving it read and write permissions on the correct bucket and expects a file called `whitelist.json` to exist within the specified bucket and to be valid JSON (should look like the `dependencies` object in a package.json file).
+For more, have a fun time geting lost in the (poor but plentiful) aws documentation.

 ### Deployment